trublesomeban/swordfish/README.md

 summon_sheep pos
 ```
 Normally macros inside of other macros will not expand.
 The purpose of formatted macros is to be able to do that.
-The above code produces the following ouptut
+The above code produces the following output
 ```
 execute at @a run summon minecraft:sheep ~1 ~ ~1
 ```